decebals/ff2j/README.md

 all download objects in a database.
 - **AbstractEntityHandler** is a simple EntityHandler that does nothing in beforeFirstEntity() and afterLastEntity().
 - **NoEntityHandler** is an interface to be implemented for processing no entity line.
+- **ProgressListener** is a listener for the observation of the parsing process.
 - **FF2J** is the main class.
 - **FF2J.Statistics** is a holder class for FF2J's statistics.